 One of the most effective ways to achieve this is by implementing high-quality home care software that supports people-centric care, streamlines communications, provides transparency and accountability, and makes your organisation more responsive.

-These tools actively support the goals of the CQC rating system by helping your team deliver care more effectively by sharing information instantly, reducing administrative time in favour of caregiving, helping caregivers respond quickly to changing care needs and preferences and reducing human error risks by making sure that up-to-date medical and care information is at their fingertips.
+These tools actively support the goals of the Care Quality Commission (CQC) rating system by helping your team deliver care more effectively by sharing information instantly, reducing administrative time in favour of caregiving, helping caregivers respond quickly to changing care needs and preferences and reducing human error risks by making sure that up-to-date medical and care information is at their fingertips.

 What is an ‘outstanding’ or ‘good’ care rating from the CQC?

-The CQC rating system is designed to evaluate a care agency based on 5 key questions:
+The CQC rating scale is designed to evaluate a care agency based on 5 key questions:

 - Are the services keeping the patient safe?

 - Are the services effective at achieving good outcomes and maintaining quality of life?

 - Are the services caring, people-centric, and respectful?

 - Are the services responsive and well-organised so that they meet patient needs quickly?

 - Are the services well-led, with clear responsibilities and accountability, in an ethical culture that is care-centred, ethical, and innovative?